 • Wayang puppets are 2D.
 They are made of leather or even paper nowadays.
 The piece of leather is perforated and elaborately painted to represent various characters.

-• Shadow puppets in Indonesia usually have two bamboo sticks attached to them so that they can be moved easily.
+• Shadow puppets in Indonesia usually have two bamboo sticks attached to move them easily.
 A puppeteer controls their performance behind a screen of white cotton or unbleached muslin.

-• There is a light source behind the screen that casts the shadows.
+• A light source casts shadows behind the screen.
 Puppets can be moved closer to or farther from the light to create various effects and poses.

-• The chief puppeteer is called a “dalang” and he manipulates the sticks to breathe life into the puppets behind the screen.
+• The chief puppeteer is called a “dalang,” he manipulates the sticks to breathe life into the puppets behind the screen.
 He is also the narrator and uses various voices to convey different dialogues.

-• The dalang commands great respect in society and is expected to know and recite a number of moral stories and historical anecdotes.
+• The dalang commands great respect in society and is expected to know and recite several moral stories and historical anecdotes.

 • Wayang shows in Indonesia are often accompanied by songs and music played on gamelan drums.

-• A typical Wayang play begins late in the evening and goes all the way until dawn.
+• A typical Wayang play begins late in the evening and goes until dawn.

 There are competing theories about how Wayang Kulit landed in Indonesia.
 Some say it was from India, some talk about China, and others think it was indigenous to the islands of Indonesia.

 However, the Indian origin theory holds greater sway over the others.
-According to Encyclopaedia Brittanica, Wayang Kulit had its origins in the leather-based puppets of South India known as Tholu Bommalata.
+According to Encyclopaedia Brittanica, Wayang Kulit originated in the leather-based puppets of South India known as Tholu Bommalata.

-The practice of conveying social messages through puppet shows spread via the India-Indonesian trade routes at the same time as Hinduism.
-Maybe, that is the reason why Indonesian Wayang plays usually present stories from Ramayana and Mahabharata, the two great epics of the Hindu literature.
+The practice of conveying social messages through puppet shows spread via the India-Indonesian trade routes simultaneously with Hinduism.
+Maybe that is why Indonesian Wayang plays usually present stories from Ramayana and Mahabharata, the two great epics of Hindu literature.

 State of Indonesian puppet theatre today